kovidgoyal/calibre/manual/regexp_quick_reference.rst

 Lookaheads and lookbehinds do not consume characters, they are zero length and do not capture.
-They are atomic groups: as soon as the assertion is satisfied, the regex engine passes, and if the rest of the pattern fails, it will not backtrack inside the lookaround to try other combinations.
+They are atomic groups: as soon as the assertion is satisfied, the regexp engine passes, and if the rest of the pattern fails, it will not backtrack inside the lookaround to try other combinations.

 When looking for multiple matches in a string, at the starting position of each